ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 Access the API via: [http://localhost:8080/swagger-ui/#/](http://localhost:8080/swagger-ui/#/)

-Access Rabbit MQ Console: [http://localhost:15672/#/](http://localhost:15672/#/) user rabbitmq

 In the Queues page, see the content of the `items` queue, and use the 'get messages' to see the queue content.

-The user interface is done in Vue.js under the webapp folder, so it is possible via proxy configuration see ([vue.config.js file]()) to start `yarn serve` and access the UI connected to the simulator backend.
+The user interface is done in Vue.js under the webapp folder, so it is possible via proxy configuration see ([vue.config.js file](https://github.com/ibm-cloud-architecture/refarch-eda-store-simulator/blob/master/webapp/vue.config.js)) to start `yarn serve` and access the UI connected to the simulator backend.

 ```shell
 # under webapp folder